A Brief History

 Responding to the AIDS crisis, we hired a full-time person to co-ordinate our AIDSCARE program in 1990.
 Since then our dedicated volunteers have provided home hospice care for hundreds of individuals.
 We have facilitated many, many support groups for HIV, AIDS and other health issues.
 In 1997 we expanded the AIDSCARE program to CommunityCARE and now provide support for clients with a range of illnesses and requirements.

-MCC Toronto is proud that we have assisted many other gay and lesbian groups in getting started.
+MCC Toronto is proud that we have assisted many other LGBTQ+ groups in getting started.
 We helped organize the first PFLAG meeting and we paid for the telephone line in their first year of operation.
 We have provided office space for the Toronto Counselling Centre for Lesbians and Gays, for Lesbian & Gay Youth Toronto, Collation for Lesbian and Gay Rights in Ontario to name a few.
+We have transformed our own organization by increasing awareness for Trans communities and developing a progressive Healing Racism Initiative.

 Our congregation has been at the centre of many key struggles for equality.
 In 1986 we supported Bill 7, adding sexual orientation to the Ontario Human Rights Code.
 In 1994 we supported Bill 167 in favour of equal rights.
 In 1996 we went to the Supreme Court of Canada as interveners in support of Egan and Nesbit in the constitutional question of same sex spousal recognition under the Old Age Security Act.
 As a result of this case, the rights of gay and lesbian couples was recognized and sexual orientation was read into the Charter of Rights and Freedoms.
 In 1999 Rev. Hawkes testified in the M vs. H case on spousal support provisions in family law.
 The ruling in this case was the first to hold that same sex couples receive equitable treatment under the constitution.